372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

 cope the code which in p2.feature.txt to https://www.calormen.com/jslogo/ and run. it will be a small game to let you guess the number.

+open the p2.error file by UCBLogo compiler. type the throw_error in to command line to throw the error